NLion74/Matrix-Notifier/README.md

 This option is always required, and is used for the bot to identify the rooms.
 The value has to be the room id of the room you want your messages getting sent to.

-To obtain the room id of a room on element right-click the room, then click on Settings.
+To obtain the room id of a room on [Element](https://element.io/) right-click the room, then click on Settings.
 The room id can then be found in advanced section under Internal room ID.

 #### Authorization